Register of New Zealand Presbyterian Church

 Theological Hall 1980-83

-Lodged Certificate Hawkes Bay Presbytery Jun 1988
+Lodged Certificate Hawkes Bay Presbytery, June 1988

 KEALL, Rev David Ian B.A.